zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-tomcat.md

 ## Database Configuration

-DXP contains a built-in Hypersonic database which is great for demonstration purposes but _should not be used in production_.
-Beyond demonstration purposes, we recommend using a full-featured, supported RDBMS.
+DXP contains a built-in Hypersonic database which is great for demonstration purposes but **should not be used in production**.
+For production, use a full-featured, supported RDBMS.
 See [Configure a Database](../configuring-a-database.md) to set up your database.

 Liferay DXP can connect with your database using DXP's built-in data source (recommended) or using a data source you create on your app server.

 To configure DXP's built-in data source with your database when you run DXP for the first time, you can use the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).
 Or you can configure the data source in your `portal-ext.properties` file based on the [Database Template](../../reference/database-templates.md) for your database.

 Otherwise, you can configure the data source in Tomcat.

+### Configuring the Tomcat Data Source

 1. Make sure the database server is installed and working.
 If it's installed on a different machine, verify that DXP machine can access it.